 - Sincere Sitter.
 M.B.A. student Alissa Lopez (marketing concentration) has worked part-time as a babysitter for the past seven years.
 That experience led to Sincere Sitter, an innovative business idea that utilizes both a website and an app to connect caregivers and parents through personal social networks, and offers exclusive training and reviews for both to ensure positive child care experiences.

-- Spouts Analytics: The emerging cryptocurrency market is the focus of Sprouts Analytics, the startup being developed by Juniors Steven Catudal, (finance and information technology services concentrations), and Elizabeth Win, (marketing and information technology services concentrations), and Senior Nathanael Boatswain (financial mathematics and information technology concentrations.)
+- Sprouts Analytics: The emerging cryptocurrency market is the focus of Sprouts Analytics, the startup being developed by Juniors Steven Catudal, (finance and information technology services concentrations), and Elizabeth Win, (marketing and information technology services concentrations), and Senior Nathanael Boatswain (financial mathematics and information technology concentrations.)
 Spouts Analytics aspires to be the Bloomberg Data Service for cryptocurrencies, providing real-time data and news feeds to cryptocurrency investors.

 The judges are: Michael Lucciola '83, CEO, Firefly Group and SHU Regent; John Auriemma, '81, founder and CEO American Wear; Pravina Raghavan, M.B.A.
 '01, Executive Vice President, Division of Small Business and Community Economic Development Empire State Development; and Taseen Peterson, '14, founder, Gamefuly.